-28 In other words, while Option 2 is designed to maximise the objective of sound prudential framework (by making it more risk sensitive and improving its technical volatility-mitigating tools), Option 3 takes into account also the cumulative impact on capital requirements and tries to draw a trade-off between the objective of risk sensitivity and the one of not overburdening insurers so that they can continue to help the economy and the green transition and to remain competitive at international level
+28 In other words, while Option 2 is designed to maximise the objective of sound prudential framework (by making it more risk sensitive and improving its technical volatility-mitigating tools), Option 3 takes into account also the cumulative impact on capital requirements and tries to draw a trade-off between the objective of risk sensitivity and the one of not overburdening insurers so that they can continue to help the economy and the green transition and to remain competitive at international level lack of proportionality for the smallest firms, only the second element would improve the application of the proportionality principle for the rest of firms, by not relying only on size.
+Therefore, only a combination of elements would allow an optimal solution.

-Option 3: Give Proportionality would be implemented in the following way: priority to - Less firms would be excluded from the application of Solvency enhancing the II than under Option 2 (the thresholds on revenues would be proportionality multiplied by 3 instead by 5, as in Option 2) 29 .
-Solvency II would principle within still apply to more firms than in Option 2, but a larger number of Solvency II and those firms would be classified as low-risk profile and would make a smaller benefit from automatic application of Solvency II proportionality change to the measures, which would be clearly specified in the legislation and exclusion extended compared to Option 2. thresholds. - A larger number of insurers would remain in the scope of the European framework, but compliance costs would be significantly reduced for those that meet the conditions to benefit from proportionality measures.
+Option label Option description Option 1: Do This is the baseline scenario. nothing Option 2: Proportionality would be implemented as follows, in line with Exclude a EIOPA's general approach: significant - Increase significantly the thresholds of exclusion from Solvency number of firms II.
+The thresholds on risk volume would be doubled (from EUR from Solvency 25 million to EUR 50 million) in order to ensure that only the II and enhance less risky insurers are left out of the scope of Solvency II, and the the thresholds on revenues would be extended from EUR 5 million to EUR 25 million. proportionality principle within - Consequently, a large number of firms would no longer have to Solvency II apply Solvency II, but would be subject to national specific Bolvency II regimes. - A certain number of additional firms subject to Solvency II would be identified, based on criteria, as being of "low-risk profile" and would benefit from automatic application of all Solvency II proportionality measures which would be clearly specified in the legislation.
+Option 3 : Give Proportionality would be implemented in the following way: priority to - Less firms would be excluded from the application of Solvency enhancing the II than under Option 2 (the thresholds on revenues would be proportionality multiplied by 3 instead by 5, as in Option 2) 29 .
+Solvency II would principle within still apply to more firms than in Option 2, but a larger number of Solvency II and those firms would be classified as low-risk profile and would make a smaller benefit from automatic application of Solvency II proportionality change to the exclusion measures, which would be clearly specified in the legislation and thresholds. extended compared to Option 2. un conordo. - A larger number of insurers would remain in the scope of the European framework, but compliance costs would be significantly reduced for those that meet the conditions to benefit from proportionality measures. from proportionality incasures.